 The Kasbah of the Udayas provides nice views towards the neighboring Salé to the north and northeast, and the open Atlantic and some public beaches to the west.
 The walk to the top through narrow streets lined with blue and white-washed houses is pleasant, as are the few street musicians.

-A few more pics from Rabat on my flickr stream here.
+A few more pics from Rabat on my flickr stream here and a brief video here.